wruth1/wruth1.github.io/_pages/about.md

   - /about.html
 ---

-I am a postoctoral fellow working on biostatistics with Prof. Bouchra Nasri at the Université de Montréal (working remotely from BC).
-My research areas include epidemic modelling and analysis, particularly of COVID-19, using stochastic simulation and missing data methodology.
-I am also interested in multilevel GLMs, particularly as they apply to causal mediation analysis.
+I am a postdoctoral fellow working on biostatistics with Prof. Bouchra Nasri at the Université de Montréal (remotely from BC).
+My main research areas include causal mediation analysis and adaptive Monte Carlo methods.
+I also work on modelling the spread of infectious diseases, including COVID-19 and tuberculosis.